Laguna1/group-our-transactions/README.md

 # Group Our Transactions app with Ruby on Rails

-> This repo includes code for app with basic styling.
+> This repo includes code for app where user can create account and group his payments with his family or friends.
+> User also can create payment that are not attached with a specific group.

 ## Live Demo